 - C1.
-The programme organises the evaluation of the courses and training by the students and takes the results of these evaluations into account in its development. - C2.
-The study programme has a consultative body, such as a development council, which includes students and people from outside the programme.
+The courses of the programme are formally assessed by the students, and the results of these evaluations are taken into account in the development of the programme. - C2.
+The study programme has a consultative body, such as an improvement council, which includes students and people from outside the programme.
 It meets periodically to analyse the results of the programme and contribute to its internal evaluation. - C3.
-The programme is subject to regular and periodic external evaluation.
+The programme undergoes regular and periodic external evaluation.

-Standard 15: The study programme is based on a quality- and ethics-based approach.
+Standard 15: The study programme relies on a quality- and ethics-based approach.

 - C1.
 Student recruitment procedures are transparent and clearly defined. - C2.
-The evaluation of knowledge and the validation of skills is conducted according to precisely established procedures that are known to the students. - C3.
+The evaluation of knowledge and the validation of skills are conducted according to precisely established procedures that are known to the students. - C3.
 The procedures for the evaluation of courses by students, their analysis and the resulting actions are transparent. - C4.
-The programme has defined and implemented anti-fraud and/or anti-plagiarism and/or anticorruption measures.
+The programme has defined and implemented anti-plagiarism, anti-fraud and/or anti-corruption measures